vanslykej/fs102Spring2017-whypiracyisanecessaryproblem-vanslykej/README.md

-# From Buying To Crying
+# Why Piracy Is A Necessary Problem

 This repository contains the HTML source code and additional resources for a presentation that corresponds to an article that I, Jake Van Slyke wrote on my website which is linked below.
 The presentation's source code uses the
 [reveal.js](https://github.com/hakimel/reveal.js/) framework to control the display of each slide.
 I have developed a